JensVL/Mail-Scripts/README.md

 # Information

-A collection of scripts commissioned by the Editorial Unit from the European Parlaiment.
+A collection of email pdf scripts commissioned by the Editorial Unit from the European Parlaiment.

+These Javascript scripts work with the .pdf with the same name.

 # How to use